kilwatt/wat/README.md

 io.println(fib(1000))
 ```

-# Documentation 🌺
+# 📚 Documentation
-Work in progress, stay soon!
+Work in progress...
+Stay tuned! 🛠️

-# Looking to the feature 🔭
-Our current tasks is:
-- finish std lib
-- create utils lib
-- start work on arc2d lib
+📖 Official Docs (coming soon)

-# Thanks you 🔥️
+# ❤️ Thanks
+Big thanks to all contributors and enthusiasts!
+Feel free to ⭐️ star the project, give feedback, or contribute!